-- Flat versus structured/hierarchical organization of knowledge: SNePS uses an inherently structured organization of knowledge.
-Its term-based predicate logic representation allows for nested functional terms, including propositionvalued terms, the act-valued terms that constitute composite acts, and reasoning rules.
-SNePS has often been used to represent hierarchical information, including subsumption hierarchies, parthood and other mereological relations, and similar information used in ontological reasoning. - Short-term versus long-term memory: GLAIR currently has no short-term memory from which some memories migrate into long-term memory.
-The closest thing to a short-term or working memory is the active connection graph (see Sec.
-4.2), which contains the demons currently working on one problem, which are discarded when the agent changes to another problem.
+Flat vs. Structured/Hierarchical organization of knowledge: SNePS uses an inherently structured organization of knowledge.
+Its term-based predicate logic representation allows for nested functional terms, including proposition-valued terms, the act-valued terms that constitute composite acts, and reasoning rules.
+SNePS has often been used to represent hierarchical information, including subsumption hierarchies, parthood and other mereological relations, and similar information used in ontological reasoning.

+Short-term vs. long-term memory: GLAIR currently has no short-term memory from which some memories migrate into long-term memory.
+The closest thing to a shortterm or working memory is the active connection graph (see §4.2), which contains the demons currently working on one problem, which are discarded when the agent changes to another problem.

-8. Evaluation Criteria for Cognitive Architectures
+8. Evaluation criteria for cognitive architectures